makersacademy/takeaway-challenge/README.md

 User story2
 6.- I create a Dish class initialized with an array to store the orders and with a new instance menu from the class Menu.
 7.- I define a display_menu method inside of the Order class to show the menu initialized.
-8.- I define a generate_order method inside of the Order class to generate an order with the desired dishes from our menu.
+8.- I define an add_to_order method inside of the Order class to fill the array.
-9.- I define a compose_order method inside of the Order class to compose a string out of a list of selected items with name & price.
+9.- I define an available? predicate method inside of the Order calss to see if the attribute dish is in our menu.

+User story3
-10.- I define a display method inside of the Order class to puts the order.
+1.- I define a calculate_payment method inside of the Order class to calculate the total to be paid.

 Steps for User: